 That’s unsettling if it’s on a rose stem you had your eye on for exhibiting.
 The most efficient of the chemical sprays on the market work as a systemic spray.
 These are absorbed into the rose bush and act as a deterrent to insects over many days.
 This is the type I have had the most success with.

-Using a systemic spray, you can set up a defence against insects before they appear.
+Using a systemic spray, you can set up a defense against insects before they appear.
 Areas differ of course, but around the lower Great Lakes you should be applying a defensive systemic spray around the end of the first week of June.
 Repeat the spraying process every 10 days throughout the growing season and you should be bug free.

 One other suggestion!
 Ensure your roses are adequately watered the day before you apply any spray.
 This lessens the chance of the leaves being burned by the spray.